abhiram-ar/webRTC-from-scratch-to-scale/README.md

 - call `addTrack` on `pc`
 - this would trigger an `onTrack` callback on the other side

-# Other Architectures and Scaling WebRTC
+# Multi client Architectures and Scaling WebRTC

 **Limitations of P2P Architecture**